unzagi/unzagi.github.io/index.md

----
-layout: post
-title: "Hello World"
-date: 2025-05-13
----
 ## Hello World

+Back in February I spec'd a new PC to learn about AI/LLM and level up my networking skill sets.
+Since then I've spun up an observability stack, built out version control and experimented with other tools.

-I've been documenting notes internally since March, working closely with ChatGPT as my helper.
-It has been a fruitful journey so far, revisting old skillsets from Sys Admin days, and setting myself up to bond these skills with Networking and AI.
+It has been a fruitful journey, revisting skillsets from Sys Admin days, and setting up a production ready, super home network.

-My next major goal is to get NetBox populated, with the vision of integrating it with LLMs for infrastructure querying and automation.
-Along the way, I’ve spun up an observability stack, built out version control and experimented with other tools.
+My next goal is to get NetBox populated with the Production network, with the vision of using it as a source of truth.

-Here is a list of what's been going on, and what posts will likely follow.
+Here is an overview of what I've achieved so far, and some of the topics to appear in upcoming posts.

 ---